 September 2017 - 2018 Funding Highlights

-Mark Lauer (German Studies) in collaboration with Judith Keyler-Meyer (Smith College): $12,600 from Five Colleges, Inc. for a Five College Innovative Language Teaching Award to develop and assess materials in Winter 2017/2018 for a Collaborative German Intensive Elementary Course to be co-taught in Spring 2018 at Smith College and Mount Holyoke College.
+Mark Lauer (German Studies) in collaboration with Judith Keyler-Meyer (Smith College): a grant from Five Colleges, Inc. for a Five College Innovative Language Teaching Award to develop and assess materials in Winter 2017/2018 for a Collaborative German Intensive Elementary Course to be co-taught in Spring 2018 at Smith College and Mount Holyoke College.

 Patricia Banks (Sociology): Invited fellow at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University during the 2018-2019 academic year for her project “The Meanings and Motivations of Black Cultural Philanthropy.”

 Kevin Surprise (Environmental Studies): from the Institute for Human Geography, Inc. for "Securing planetary capitalism: The making of solar geoengineering policy" at Harvard.
 The project is for one year.